kylebelanger/range.js/readme.md

     <script>
       range = new Range();
     </script>
-    '''
+    ```

-You can have multiple sections with ```html'data-range='true'``` attributes attached on the same page.
+You can have multiple sections with `data-range='true` attributes attached on the same page.
 The library will automatically detect the type of content within each section.

 ## Examples